Managing rental housing for people disabled by

 Some of the early projects were apartment buildings, where some of the units were converted, while people without environmental sensitivities lived all around.
 This did not work so well, as the neighbors’ activities, dryer exhaust, etc., put substantial restrictions on the people with environmental illness.
 Some were basically confined indoors.

-Renting out to other people, with various stipulations, will probably fail.
+Renting out to regular people, even with various stipulations, will probably fail.
 People do not like to adhere to rules that do not make sense to them.
 When people are told that using certain products make their neighbors ill, they are still usually very resistant to change.
 Brand loyalties and other mechanisms are very difficult to overcome.
+This may be a particular problem in the United States with its hyper-individualistic culture.

 It is best if the policies of the place recognize these particular needs by offering daily, weekly and monthly rates.
 Or offer a full return of the deposit within the first couple of months.